MILBRU/Foundation/README.md

   * Closed ecosystem
   * First esports league to introduce premium production to the west
   * True pro structure
+* Franchise :
+  * introduced many **first-time innovations**
+  * Blizzard created a **closed league**
+  * tied to city geographies
+  * owners were contractually required to establish stadia and training facilities
+  * esports had **home teams**
+* More :
+  * Broadcast rights and global sponsorships carved out for league-level sales
+  * Secured to bring the league to TV's everywhere
+  * Debut of multicategory sponsorships across industries
+  * Portions of revenues were shared back with team owners to create recurring league-driven income
 #### Part 3 | Entertainment First
 * Project Titan :
   * Overwatch